Balou9/itemis-cc/README.md

 The test cases are defined in the [test.js](https://github.com/Balou9/itemis-cc/blob/main/test.js) file.
 The shopping baskets which will serve as test inputs are defined in the [sampleShoppingBasket.js](https://github.com/Balou9/itemis-cc/blob/main/utils/sampleShoppingBasket.js) file.

+---

 #### Calculates sales taxes and total price

 This test case uses the shopping baskets 1 to 3 as provided in the example as an input.
-It runs the test cases for each shopping basket.
+It runs the test with the following assertions for each shopping basket.

-**Tests:**
+**Tests assertions:**

 - test if the number of products in the shopping cart has the expected value
 - test if the product price equals the expected value
 - test if the sales taxes equals the expected value
 - test if the total price equals the expected value

+---

 #### Does not calculate sales taxes and total price for unavailable products

-This test case uses the shopping baskets 4 containing one unavailable product as an input.
+This test case uses the shopping basket 4 containing one unavailable product as an input.

-**Tests:**
+**Tests assertions::**

 - test if the number of unavailable products is as expected
 - test if the shopping cart is empty